Election of Uthman: Motivations of Ibn Awf

-Uthman is often portrayed as a weak-minded man, and Jafri suggests that Ibn Awf and the committee (except Ali) hoped that he would serve their interests, as representatives of the Quraysh aristocracy.
+According to Jafri, Uthman is often portrayed as a weak-minded man, and he suggests that Ibn Awf and the committee (except Ali) hoped that he would serve their interests, as representatives of the Quraysh aristocracy.
 Keaney and Ayoub include a report by al-Tabari that quotes Ali as saying, "You [Ibn Awf] have appointed Uthman so that the rule will come back to you."
 The view of Wellhausen is similar.
 Still, Madelung disagrees with it, saying that Uthman was actually put forward because he was the only available strong counter-candidate to Ali.
 His view is echoed by McHugo.